-5.2.1.1.10 Service nomenclature <servnomen>.
+5.2.1.1.12 Service nomenclature <servnomen>.
 All TMs shall include the service or acquiring activity's nomenclature.

-5.2.1.1.11 Technical Manual (TM) publication date <date>.
+5.2.1.1.13 Publication date <date>.
 The TM publication date shall be the official publication date assigned by the acquiring activity.
 If the publication is produced in more than one media, the date must be the same on all media.
 The day, month, and year shall be given in that sequence.
-(Refer to the second example of Figure 8.)
+(Refer to FIGURE 8.)

-5.2.1.1.12 For Army Communications Security (COMSEC) manuals use.
-Unless otherwise specified by the acquiring activity, unclassified TMs that contain COMSEC material shall be marked FOR OFFICIAL USE ONLY or FOUO.
+5.2.1.1.14 For Army Communications Security (COMSEC) manuals use.
+Unless otherwise specified by the acquiring activity, unclassified TMs that contain COMSEC materiel shall be marked FOR OFFICIAL USE ONLY or FOUO.
 The notice shall be placed at the bottom center of the front cover and all TM pages.
-Classified TMs that contain COMSEC material shall be appropriately marked at the level of classification.
+Classified TMs that contain COMSEC materiel shall be appropriately marked at the level of classification.

-5.2.1.2 Abbreviated front cover <frntcover_abbreviated>.
+5.2.1.2 Abbreviated front cover <frntcover\abbreviated>.
 When required by the content matrix and requirements contained herein, Lubrication Orders (LOs) or Preventive Maintenance Checklists (PMCs) shall contain an abbreviated front cover.
 The abbreviated front cover shall contain:

 - a.
 TM number single service <tmno> or joint service <tminfono>.
 (Refer to 5.2.1.1.1.) - b.
-TM title <tmtitle>. - c.
+TM title <tmtitle>.
+(Refer to 5.2.1.1.3.) - c.
 A reporting of errors block <reporting>.
 (Refer to 5.2.1.7.1.) - d.
-Those notices <notices> as required in 5.2.1.1.4 through 5.2.1.1.9. - e.
+Those notices <notices> as required in 5.2.1.1.6 through 5.2.1.1.10. - e.
 The service nomenclature <servnomen>.
-(Refer to 5.2.1.1.10). - f.
+(Refer to 5.2.1.1.12). - f.
 TM publication date <date>.
-(Refer to 5.2.1.1.11.)
+(Refer to 5.2.1.1.13.)

 5.2.1.3 (MC) Promulgation letter <promulgation>.
 A promulgation letter provided by the acquiring activity shall be included.
+The promulgation letter shall immediately follow the Marine Corp cover sheet.
+Refer to FIGURES 15 through 20 for examples.

 5.2.1.4 Warning summary <warnsum>.
 When required, a warning summary shall be prepared for all TMs containing warnings.
 The warning summary shall appear on the first right-hand page immediately after the front cover.
 The warning summary title shall be centered above the warning summary.
-The warning summary shall include first aid data <first_aid> and explanations of all general safety warning icons <safety> and hazardous materials icons <haz-icons> used in the manual.
+The warning summary shall include first aid data <first\aid> and explanations of all general safety warning icons <safety> and hazardous materials icons <haz-icons> used in the manual.
 It shall also include descriptions of the general safety warnings <warninfo> and hazardous materials warnings <hazard> that have major impact throughout the manual.
 Only warnings that meet these criteria shall be included.
+Refer to

-Refer to MIL-HDBK-1222 for an example of a warning summary.
+MIL-HDBK-1222 for an example of a warning summary.
 As applicable, the warning summary shall consist of the following in the order specified:

 - a.
-First aid data <first aid>
+First aid data <first\aid>

 - b.
 Warning icons <safety>

 - c.
 Warning description <warninfo>

 - d.
 Hazardous materials icons <haz-icons>

 - e.
 Hazardous materials descriptions <hazard>

-5.2.1.4.1 First aid <first_aid>.
+5.2.1.4.1 First aid <first\aid>.
 Any first aid data required in the TM, and not explicitly included in a warning, shall be included in the warning summary.
 The first paragraph of the warning summary shall reference FM 4-25.11.
 Any additional first aid data not described in FM 4-25.11 shall be described in this section.